"Fast Track on Energy Communities in Europe" workshop

 - Increasingly reflect the smart dimension of the community

-The interactive discussion will focus on the different technical, financial, and social barriers and challenges as well as identifying possible project synergies while highlighting policy-making guidelines.
+The interactive discussion focused on the different technical, financial, and social barriers and challenges as well as identifying possible project synergies while highlighting policy-making guidelines.